civiform/docs/docs/governance-and-management/governance/communication.md

-# Communications Standards
+# Communications Guidelines

 These are communication guidelines for the Civiform Open Source community.
-This includes anyone interested in contributing to the open source project.
-We expect these to evolve over time.
+We expect these standards to evolve over time.

 * **For announcements & recognition → Google Groups.** Why?
 Emails are accessible and commonly used in government.
 * **For tracking work → Github.** Why?
 Github is our project management tool and should be the source of truth for ongoing work.